open-xml-templating/docxtemplater/docs/source/installation.rst

 Browser
 -------

-I recommend you to use browserify.
+I recommend you to use the npm scripts I wrote (which can be found in the package.json).

 .. code-block:: javascript

     git clone git@github.com:edi9999/docxtemplater.git && cd docxtemplater
-    npm install -g gulp jasmine-node uglify-js browserify npm install
+    npm install
-    gulp allCoffee
+    npm run compile
-    mkdir build -p
+    # Optionally :
-    browserify -r ./js/docxtemplater.js -s Docxtemplater > build/docxtemplater.js
+    # npm run browserify
-    uglifyjs build/docxtemplater.js > build/docxtemplater.min.js
+    # npm run uglify:lib

-The -s Docxtemplater will export docxtemplater to window.Docxtemplater for easy usage (on some systems, it might export it in window.docxtemplater (see https://github.com/edi9999/docxtemplater/issues/118))
+The Docxgen will be exported to window.Docxgen for easy usage (on some systems, it might export it in window.docxgen (see https://github.com/edi9999/docxtemplater/issues/118))

 Your version of docxtemplater will be in /build (minified and non minified options) and already include all dependencies